The lush green leaves and sizeable yields indicate that your Cucumbers are thriving, but keep an eye out for suspicious yellowing leaves.

 Is it Normal for Cucumber Leaves to Turn Yellow?

-“Why are my cucumber leaves turning yellow and dying?” -if this question haunts you, you should know that seeing yellow leaves is quite normal.
+You should know that seeing yellow leaves is quite normal.

 The Cucumber leaves turning yellow with brown spots indicate that they are decaying, which happens once they mature, especially the bottom leaves.